siemens/ix/CONTRIBUTING.md

 #### Angular

-1. Run `pnpm start --filter @siemens/angular-test-app` from within the `root` directory.
+1. Run `pnpm start --filter angular-test-app` from within the `root` directory.
-2. A browser should open at `http://localhost:4200/previews/button`.
+2. A browser should open at `http://localhost:4200/preview/button`.
 3. Edit or add an example in `packages/angular-test-app/src/preview-examples`.
-4. Navigate to `http://localhost:4200/previews/{your-example-file-name}` to review your changes.
+4. Navigate to `http://localhost:4200/preview/{your-example-file-name}` to review your changes.

 #### React

-1. Run `pnpm start --filter @siemens/react-test-app` from within the `root` directory.
+1. Run `pnpm start --filter react-test-app` from within the `root` directory.
-2. A browser should open at `http://localhost:5173/previews/buttons`.
+2. A browser should open at `http://localhost:5173/preview/buttons`.
 3. Edit or add an example in `packages/react-test-app/src/preview-examples/buttons`.
-4. Navigate to `http://localhost:5173/previews/{your-example-file-name}` to review your changes.
+4. Navigate to `http://localhost:5173/preview/{your-example-file-name}` to review your changes.

 #### Vue

-1. Run `pnpm start --filter @siemens/angular-test-app` from within the `root` directory.
+1. Run `pnpm start --filter vue-test-app` from within the `root` directory.
-2. A browser should open at `http://localhost:5173/previews/buttons`.
+2. A browser should open at `http://localhost:5173/preview/buttons`.
 3. Edit or add an example in `packages/vue-test-app/src/preview-examples/buttons`.
-4. Navigate to `http://localhost:5173/previews/{your-example-file-name}` to review your changes.
+4. Navigate to `http://localhost:5173/preview/{your-example-file-name}` to review your changes.

 #### Web Components

-1. Run `pnpm start --filter @siemens/html-test-app` from within the `root` directory.
+1. Run `pnpm start --filter html-test-app` from within the `root` directory.
 2. A browser should open at `http://localhost:5173/preview-examples/buttons.html`.
-3. Edit or add an example in `packages/vue-test-app/src/preview-examples/buttons`.
+3. Edit or add an example in `packages/html-test-app/src/preview-examples/buttons`.
 4. Navigate to `http://localhost:5173/preview-examples/{your-example-file-name}.html` to test and preview your changes.

 #### Lint changes